enkidevs/curriculum/linux/user-and-file-management/shell/what-is-a-shell.md

 ---
 ## Footnotes

+[1:Command Shell]
-1. When someone refers to the Linux "command shell" or "command line interface" without any clarification, they're almost always referring to `bash`.
+When someone refers to the Linux "command shell" or "command line interface" without any clarification, they're almost always referring to `bash`.